Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination

 \section{Bayesian Low-Rank Tensorized Model}

 In this work, we plan to develop a tensorized training method that can automatically determine the tensor ranks in the training process.
 This method requires only one training run and avoids the high cost of uncompressed training.

-It is hard to determine tensor ranks in the training process.
-Exactly determining the tensor rank is NP-hard~\cite{kolda2009tensor,hillar2013most}.
-Unlike matrix factorization which often uses the nuclear norm as a convex surrogate of matrix rank~\cite{recht2010guaranteed}, there are no rigorous surrogate models for tensor rank.
-Existing heuristic surrogates~\cite{liu2013tensor,gandy2011tensor,goldfarb2014robust} only work for small-size tensors due to the memory-consuming tensor unfolding operations.
-In this paper we will develop a Bayesian approach for rank determination in tensorized neural networks.
 Bayesian methods have been employed for tensor completion and factorization~\cite{zhou2013tensor,zhao2015bayesian,zhao2016bayesian}, where the observed data is a linear function of tensor elements.
 However, existing Bayesian tensor solvers do not work for tensorized neural networks due to the nonlinear forward model and large number of unknown variables.